Yubico/java-webauthn-server/doc/releasing.md

     ```

     If the README still accurately reflects the latest non-pre-release version,
-    you can simply push to master instead:
+    you can simply push to main instead:

     ```
-    $ git push origin master 1.4.0-RC1
+    $ git push origin main 1.4.0-RC1
     ```

  8. Make GitHub release.